Sv1nnet/Webpack-and-gulp-templates/README.md

-# training-html-css-panza
+# Gulp and webpack

-Just traning html/css and also trying  cumstom css grid
+Also I added cumstom grid